 The Stormwater Management Ordinance (SMO) – Public Works Code, Article 4.2 Sections 147-147.6 – requires compliance with the SMR.
 It applies to all new and redevelopment projects that create and/or replace 5,000 square feet or more of impervious surface in combined sewer areas or 2,500 square feet or more in separate sewer areas.

-- Electronic PDF submittal ONLY for projects submitting via ‘Parcel SCP Project Information Form'
+- Electronic PDF submittal ONLY for all projects; however, SFPUC may request a hardcopy when needed for projects submitting via "Multi-Phase SCP Project Information Form."

 How To Comply With the Requirements

 If you are constructing a Large Project (≥5,000 square feet), the following actions are required:

 Step 1: Use this map to determine if your project is located in an area served by the combined or separate sewer system.